 What are the disadvantage of debt settlement vs bankruptcy?
 We have all heard about settling taxes and debts on radio and TV instead of filing a Chapter 7 or 13 bankruptcy.
 But many Debtors find out a year or more later after paying debt settlement companies they wasted time and money.
 So how does a Chapter 7 or Chapter 13 bankruptcy compare to debt settlement?

 Debt settlement companies ask you to pay them instead of credit cards.
 After paying the Debt Settlement company a significant amount of money they will attempt to settle these debts.
 However, they have little or no power to force credit card companies to accept offers.
 As a result, most debt settlement companies cannot force below settling for 50% or less.
 Bankruptcy court judges issue federal court orders to often repay 10% or less.
 You complete a Chapter 7 bankruptcy over 99% of the time.
 But people rarely successfully complete debt settlements which are repaid over several years.

 What debt settlement companies do not tell you is that you can negotiate directly with credit card companies.
-Debt Settlement companies often file bankruptcy themselves taking your money with them (see how Ameridebt took the money and then filed bankruptcy).
-Most people are never able to complete their plans and file bankruptcy anyway.
-The damage to a credit rating will be about the same with Bankruptcy as debt settlement.
+Debt Settlement companies often file bankruptcy themselves taking your money with them.
+See how Ameridebt took the money and then filed bankruptcy.
+Most people are never able to complete these debt settlement plans and file bankruptcy anyway.
+The overwhelming number of people who sign up with debt settlement companies eventually file a Chapter 7 or 13 bankruptcy.

 Debt settlement offers very little benefit but a Chapter 7 or 13 bankruptcy – eliminates debt with no tax consequences.
 See our Manual on how to file Bankruptcy.
 Nick C. Thompson Louisville Kentucky Bankruptcy Attorney